for all SIGCSE conferences

 - Scholarship submitted to the conference is a conflict of interest for an individual if at least one of the following is true: 1) the individual is a co-author of the scholarship, 2) a current or former student of the individual is a co-author of the scholarship, or 3) the individual identifies the scholarship as a conflict of interest, i.e., the individual does not believe that he or she can provide an impartial evaluation of the scholarship.

 - An individual may not be involved in any role in the review process for any scholarship for which he or she has a conflict of interest.

-- It is the responsibility of the members of the Program and Review Committees to indicate, for every submission, whether he or she has a conflict of interest PRIOR to reviews being conducted.
-It is the responsibility of the Program co-chairs to ensure that no member of the Program or Review Committees is assigned a role in the review process for any scholarship for which he or she has a conflict of interest.
+- It is the responsibility of the members of the Senior Program Committee and Program Committee to indicate, for every submission, whether he or she has a conflict of interest PRIOR to reviews being conducted.
+It is the responsibility of the Program co-chairs to ensure that no member of the Senior Program Committee or Program Committee is assigned a role in the review process for any scholarship for which he or she has a conflict of interest.

 - The Program co-chairs will inform one another in writing of any conflicts of interest for any scholarship that have been submitted PRIOR to reviews being conducted.
 For any scholarship for which a Program co-chair has a conflict of interest, including scholarship co-authored by the co-chair’s students, the other co-chair will make the accept/reject decision for this scholarship.

 - In the unlikely event that there is scholarship for which both Program co-chairs have a conflict of interest, the Program co-chairs will assign the accept/reject decision for this scholarship to one of the members of the Senior Program Committee.

 Note or 2018: the ICER committee names were changed.
 In 2017 the committees were called Program Committee and Review Committee.
 These are since 2018 called Senior Program Committee and Program Committee.